Biomapas/B.CfnLambdaLayer/README.md

 )

 # Instead, call "add_to_function" layer's method to enable that layer for the function.
-# This method does not create a direct dependency effectively solving all of our problems.
+# This method does not create a direct dependency effectively solving cross-stack problems.
 layer.add_to_function(function)
 ```